DcF0rd/DcF0rd/README.md

-Here’s a clean, skill-focused GitHub profile bio tailored to your goals — employable, practical, and modular:

----

 ### 👋 Hi, I'm Zachary Ford

 I'm a hands-on developer and systems thinker based in Australia, focused on building **modular, offline-first tools** with real-world impact.
 I specialize in: